mm-asraf/Players-app/README.md

-# Sportz Interactive Machine Coding
+# Sportz Interactive

 - A basic app where we can fetch data by Player Name and Team Name

-## to run this app in your local machine;
+## to run this app in your local machine use this command

 - npm install
 - npm start